Varsity Blair MHC Varsity Tournament Semifinal Game Preview

 In net for the Lightning will be sophomore 16U AA goalie Ilan Shterenberg.
 Shterenberg has handled the majority of the goaltending duties this season for Upper Montgomery.
 He has shined in some games making 49 saves in the Lightning’s 3-1 loss to Wootton early in the season and 44 saves in the overtime victory over the DC Stars.
 He has been left out to dry far too many times by the skaters in front of him as costly defensive zone turnovers have negatively impacted his personal statistics.
 His play has been typical for an underclass student athlete moving up from his staring role on the junior varsity last season.
 Some games have been very good.
 Other games there are likely goals that he wishes he had another chance at.
 At the end of the regular season, Shterenberg has a solid save percentage of .874.
 His goals against average is 5.04 having risen by nearly a goal over the Lightning’s poor play over the last month.
 The young netminder will need to play a strong game to help Upper Montgomery defeat the Barons for the third time this season.

-In goal for Oakdale is expected to be senior Vivienne Boyle.
+In goal for BCC is expected to be senior Vivienne Boyle.
 Boyle started the first game of the season against the Lightning.
 Her goalie partner Tycho Narrod-Malcolm played fantastic in the second game between the teams.
 It is a little surprising for Boyle to get the starting nod, however, BCC has been alternating netminders all season long.
 Boyle is 2-7 on the season, with a .791 save percentage and a 5.16 goals against average.

 Defensively, junior 16U AA defender Brady Berkhammer has upped his game this season.
 He has set personal career highs in all offensive categories (14GP, 4G, 14A).
 He recently had a stretch of scoring eight points in four games, and eleven points in six games before the entire team’s recent offensive struggles.
 Berkhammer leads the team with fourteen assists.
 Sophomore defender Miles Wendland has played important minutes against the opposition’s top forward lines.
 He has accelerated his game from his ninth grade season and scored his first career varsity goal earlier in the month against Churchill.
 Senior Cole Howerton has stepped into a regular role on the varsity playing mostly with Wendland.
 Howerton has played some of his best hockey in his final high school season.
 Ninth grade 14U AA defender Lillian Robbins has seen regular action this season and contributed four assists on the season.
 Senior defender Patrick Sell scored his first career high school varsity goal early in the season against Northwest / Quince Orchard.
 His size and presence on the blue line has caused problems for the opposition especially on the penalty kill.
 Ninth grade Matt Rivera and 19U AA sophomore Avery Evans have each gained valuable experience at the varsity level in their limited game action.
 They will be held out of this game allowing them to maximize rest for the junior varsity semifinal game directly after the varsity’s playoff game.